Bridgeconn/usfm-grammar/Questions.md

 * There seems to be not marker in place of USX _<ref>_ element in USFM.
 So removing that also from the Grammar.
 The reference text would be treated as normal text content itself.
 * Exculded from punctuations: ~, \*, \\, |
 * ms mentioned as valid child elements in USX spec, refers to milestones(_\\qt and \\ts_) in USFM rather than the _\\ms#_ element

+* where does _\\mte_ occur in USFM files?
+Doc has a mention of _at the end of the introduction_ ...
+USX doc indicates its within chapter content... so going with that.